philip-bui/web-link-preview/README.md

 ## Improvements

-- Use String Encoding from Content-Type charset.
-Currently uses UTF-8 which is also compatible with ASCII.
+- Support more String Encodings from Content-Type charset.
+Supports UTF-8 and Latin1.
 - Use Cache-Control and Expires headers for NSCache expiration.
 - HTTP Stub testing.